Jeff Hoover

-Jeff Hoover (born January 18, 1960) is an American politician in the Republican Party of Kentucky.
+Jeffrey H. Hoover (born January 18, 1960) is an American politician in the Republican Party of Kentucky.

 Early life and career

 Hoover is a 1982 graduate of Centre College and a 1987 graduate of Cumberland School of Law.
-Hoover has been a member of the Kentucky House of Representatives representing the 83rd district since 1996.
+Hoover was first elected to the Kentucky House of Representatives in 1996, defeating incumbent Republican Tommy Todd for renomination.
 He was selected to serve as House Minority Caucus Chair in 1999, and served as House Minority Leader, a position he held 2001 to 2017.
 Hoover unsuccessfully ran for Lieutenant Governor of the State of Kentucky in 2007 as the running mate of former U.S. Rep. Anne Northup; their slate received 36.5% of the vote in the primary against Gov. Ernie Fletcher.

 In 2015, Hoover became the longest serving Republican Leader in the history of the Kentucky House of Representatives.
-After the 2016 elections when Republicans gained a supermajority in the State House, Hoover was selected as House Speaker replacing Democrat Greg Stumbo, becoming the first Republican speaker in 95 years.
+After the 2016 elections when Republicans gained a supermajority in the State House, Hoover was selected as House Speaker replacing Democrat Greg Stumbo, becoming the first Republican speaker since the election of Joseph Bosworth in 1920.